CEN3031-Spring2023-ProjectGroup50/SWEProject/docs/Sprint3.md

 | app-header.component.spec.ts          | should have titleLoggedIn value of "Save time, and savor every meal with Mallow."
 | app-header.component.spec.ts          | should display titleLoggedIn when logged in.
 | auth.service.spec.ts                  | should be created
+| auth.service.spec.ts                  | should have a login function
+| auth.service.spec.ts                  | should have a logout function
+| auth.service.spec.ts                  | should set tokens in local storage
+| auth.service.spec.ts                  | should return true for isAuthenticated when login is called
+| auth.service.spec.ts                  | should return false for isAuthenticated when logout is called
+| auth.service.spec.ts                  | should remove token from local storage when logout is called
+| auth.service.spec.ts                  | should remove refresh token from local storage when logout is called
 | edit-recipe.component.spec.ts         | should create EditRecipeModule
 | edit-recipe.component.spec.ts         | should create EditRecipeContentModule
 | edit-recipe.component.spec.ts         | ERM opens the dialog upon button click